Stray Dog (film): Production

+He mentioned in several interviews that his script was inspired by Jules Dassin’s The Naked City and the works of Georges Simenon.
+Kurosawa heard of a detective who had lost his pistol, and based the screenplay on an unpublished novel Kurosawa wrote around the anecdote within six weeks.
+He attempted to rewrite the novel as a screenplay and finished it within around two months.
+He initially planned the opening scenes to be in chronological order as in the novel, which he found its pacing unsatisfactory for a drama.

 Stray Dog was mostly shot at a studio rented by Toho with more than thirty sets built.
 Ishirō Honda, who would go on to direct several monster movies such as Godzilla and Mothra, served as Kurosawa's chief assistant, shooting second unit footage for the 10-minute long sequence of Murakami roaming through Tokyo, and often doubled for Toshiro Mifune in waist shots.
 Kurosawa later praised Honda for helping him capture the atmosphere of post-World War II Tokyo.
 The film marks the first appearances of Minoru Chiaki, Noriko Honma and Isao Kimura in a Kurosawa film.
 Chiaki would go on to appear in ten more movies by the director, Honma played the medium in Rashomon and Kimura played the youngest of the seven samurai in Seven Samurai.
 The baseball game scene was shot at the actual Korakuen Stadium.

 The film was also the debut of then sixteen-year old Keiko Awaji, who plays Harumi Namiki, a dancer and the girlfriend of Yusa, the villain of the film.
 She was chosen over other actresses because of her mean looks.
 Kurosawa described her as being too spoiled and that she could not cry on cue, and never cast her again in another movie of his.
 Awaji would later regret her unprofessionalism during filming.
 Kurosawa became so close with his cast and crew during filming that he remarked later it was difficult for him to break up with them after filming was completed.

 Release

 Stray Dog was distributed theatrically by Toho in Japan on 17 October 1949.
-The film received a theatrical release in the United States by Toho International with English subtitles on August 31, 1963.
+The film received a theatrical release in the United States by Toho International with English subtitles on 31 August 1963.

 Reception

 Stray Dog holds a 100% approval rating on Rotten Tomatoes based on 20 reviews, with an average rating of 7.90/10.
 At the 1950 Mainichi Film Concours, it won awards for Best Actor (Takashi Shimura), Best Film Score (Fumio Hayasaka), Best Cinematography (Asakazu Nakai) and Best Art Direction (Sō Matsuyama).
-The film was included on Kinema Junpos "Best Ten" of the year at third place.
-In 2009, the film was voted at No. 10 on the list of The Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.
+The film was included on Japanese film magazine Kinema Junpos "Best Ten" of the year at third place.
+In 2009, the film was voted at No. 10 on the list of The Greatest Japanese Films of All Time by Kinema Junpo.